JPedro2/SparkBotsANDTings/README.md

-# GVE Casey - A virtual assistant that helps you create and manage GVE cases using Spark.
+# GVE Casey

-CASEY helps you create and manage GVE cases, anywhere and on the go using Spark.<br/>
+CASEY is a virtual assistant helps you create and manage GVE cases, anywhere and on the go using Spark.<br/>
 Our mission is to make the process of creating a case as natural and intuitive as possible.<br/>

 Using Casey to open and manage GVE cases gives the case creator the capability to do it through an application